Avatar

 How do I rate items?

-Disagree with my rating or hate one of my lists, then take it out on my little fighter - if you can! http://nonfictionguy.mybrute.com
+Disagree with my rating or hate one of my lists, then take it out on my little fighter - if you can! nonfictionguy.mybrute.com

 About my collections

-I cannot stand movies that are made to formula, are created to appeal to the dumbest in the audience, any movie you have to leave your brain at the door to appreciate, and I especially hate racist American movies (all black with token white or all white with token black).
+I cannot stand movies that are made to formula, are created to appeal to the dumbest in the audience, the ones where you have to leave your brain at the door to appreciate it, and I especially hate racist movies (all black with token white or all white with token black).

-I love to read nonfiction, anything with 'How to' in the title.
-I don't often enjoy fiction, but do have a couple of books somewhere.
+I love to read nonfiction, anything with 'How to' or 'Guide' in the title.
+I don't often read fiction, but do have a couple of books somewhere.

 With regards music, there are too many artists to mention, I enjoy all forms of music.
-Best guide is my car stereo which had Radio 1 (pop), Kiss FM (Dance), XFM (Rock), VIBE FM (Dance), BBC 4 (News/Comedy), Essex FM (Local Radio) all set up, but now I've gone to DAB, there are far too many stations to choose from.
+Best guide was my car stereo which had Radio 1 (pop), Kiss FM (Dance), XFM (Rock), VIBE FM (Dance), BBC 4 (News/Comedy), Essex FM (Local Radio) all set up.
 I now channel-hop between them all to avoid the waffle, pop tunes aimed at the under 5's and adverts.
 I do like dance music and rock the most.
 I liked Muse since the start and I'll even publicly admit to liking Men at Work - their 'Overkill' album being a classic.
 I've been to a few music events including Creamfields and V Festivals, but haven't done Glasto, yet.
-The morning drive to work is often spent listening to the Comedy hour on BBC Radio 7.
+The morning drive to work was often spent listening to the Comedy hour on BBC Radio 7.
 I like movies that surprise me, make me laugh or move me emotionally.

 I've played Console/Computer Games since they were first invented, starting off with the original Pong, then moving onto Atari consoles, when they first came out.
 I spent the channel crossing on the ferry to and from Ireland playing 'Battlefront' (the original, arcade machine).
 Now I have to visit Southend-on-Sea in Essex to keep up with the latest arcade machines and games.
 I still have a PS2 console gathering dust and haven't made the jump to a Wii/PS3/XBOX360 as my two sons get all my free-time/energy.